dober-man/k8s-sitetype-ce/README.md

 ## XC Console
-Login in to XC Cloud Console and accept the CE registration request.
+Login in to XC Cloud Console and accept the CE registration request. (hit "refresh" a few times...the reg request can take a few moments to appear)

 ### Multicloud Network Connect -> Manage -> Site Management -> Registrations